Home maintenance log and record keeping for homeowners

 Service septic systemPump every 3–5 years depending on household size.
 This one has real consequences if you miss it.

-Replace smoke detector batteriesOr the detectors themselves — most have a 10-year lifespan.
+Replace smoke detector batteriesOr the detectors themselves.
+Most have a 10-year lifespan.

 What to log alongside the service history

 A maintenance log is most useful when it lives next to the other information about each item in your home.
 On its own, "furnace serviced 11/2024" is fine.
-But "furnace serviced 11/2024 — Carrier model 59SC5, serial number 2315A12345, filter size 16x25x1, serviced by Mike at AirPro, 603-555-0192" is genuinely useful.
+But "furnace serviced 11/2024, Carrier model 59SC5, serial number 2315A12345, filter size 16x25x1, serviced by Mike at AirPro, 603-555-0192" is genuinely useful.

-That means your log works best when it's connected to:
+The log works best when it's connected to:

 Where most people go wrong